 During the development, we ran into various problems, from the wheelchair’s method of steering being physically unresponsive to rapid changes to finding the correct way to generate the Area Description File.
 However after hard efforts and very little sleep, we managed to make everything work, which gave us a tremendous sense of satisfaction!
 Here is a video of the prototype:

 The organizers were very pleased with our work and the green light was given to present the product to Li Keqiang himself.
-I felt very proud not only because the Premier learnt about our work, but also since I got to personally speak to him and shake his hand. :)
+I felt very proud not only because the Premier learned about our work, but also since I got to personally speak to him and shake his hand. :)

 CCTV, which is China’s largest and most powerful TV station as well as many other channels and news media reported on the event and our project in particular, while the picture with the Premier talking to us can be found on an article at the official website of the Chinese State Council.
 Observe after 00:24 in the video below.